 Victory Hall

-Background of Victoria Hall
+Background of Victory Hall

 In 1959 a 60 year lease was granted to a charitable body, the Lewis Foundation, to operate Victory Hall as a facility for Chigwell residents.
 The previous Parish Council chose not renew the lease for the occupiers when it expired in 2019, instead choosing to take possession of the complex.
 This was done with a view of rebuilding the complex as a large community hub on the Green Belt land behind the Hall.